nevil-brownlee/rfc_draw/README.md

 &emsp;it's easier to draw them with ends a little inside rectangles!
 Layer 3 (the highest) contains your texts and headers.

-When your drawing is complete, exit rfc-draw's main window (by clicking on it's 'close' button).
+When your drawing is complete, exit RFC-Draw's main window (by clicking on it's 'close' button).
 rfc-draw will ask you "Save drawing as my-drawing.rdd*?"
 Respond by clicking the main window's Yes or No button.